Download page Network Request Limits.

-The EUM Server (on-prem/SaaS) can process a maximum of 2000 network request types per mobile app group and 500 network requests per mobile application.
+The EUM Server (on-premises/SaaS) can process a maximum of 2000 network request types per mobile app group and 500 network requests per mobile application.

 If the number of network requests for an application exceeds one of these limits, AppDynamics continues to monitor network requests that have already been discovered, but new network requests will not be discovered.
 Should a limit be exceeded, a warning appears on the network request list.

-You can use the following techniques to keep your usage under the two network request limits.
+You can use these techniques to keep your usage under the two network request limits.

 Remove Network Requests Without Load